In M&A transactions there are several important factors that executives, investment bankers, and other stakeholders have to consider, including:

 Creation of Goodwill

-Goodwill is not subject to periodic amortization and includes things like the value of the business’s brand name in the marketplace, patents, and technology owned by the company.
-It also includes customer relations, the customer base, and a stable workplace.
+Goodwill is not typically subject to periodic amortization and includes things like the value of the business’s brand name in the marketplace, customer relations, and a stable workplace.

 Goodwill cannot be seen or touched which is why it is considered an intangible asset.
-This is incredibly important when merging or acquiring another company as the goodwill will also be transferred and could change the worth of the company based on its positive or negative branding.
+This is incredibly important when merging or acquiring another company as the goodwill will be transferred to the buyer.

 The formula for goodwill in an M&A transaction is:

-Goodwill = Purchase Price – Net Identifiable Assets
+Goodwill = Purchase Price – FMV of Net Identifiable Assets (FMV of assets minus FMV of liabilities)

 Tax will almost always be minimized if the transaction is treated as a stock sale rather than an asset sale.
-The reason being is because the seller pays an immediate tax on its gain when the sale involves assets; therefore, this is not the favorited option by the seller.
-The individual assets retain their character, bases, and holding periods with stock sales.
+The reason being is because the seller pays an immediate tax on its gain when the sale involves assets; therefore, this is not the favored option by the seller.
+The individual assets retain their character, tax basis and holding periods with stock sales.
+Most tax authorities do not allow the tax records of the target to be changed in a stock sale, although there are exceptions (see next paragraph).

 Stock Sale with 338 or 338(h)(10) Elections

 Synergy itself is the added value generated by combining two companies – creating opportunities that would not have otherwise been available to these firms operating individually.
-Synergies are ways to increase profit and earnings per share through either an acquisition or a merger (aka why companies merge in the first place).
+Synergies are ways to increase profit and earnings per share through either an acquisition or a merger (in other words, this is why companies merge in the first place).

 Estimating and Valuing synergies

-Estimating and valuing synergies in mergers and acquisitions are based on measuring the value of benefits that various synergies will bring (aka it is the value enhancement of the buyer).
-For example, though an operating synergy may not have any monetary value, it could reduce the costs of sales, thereby increasing the profit margin.
+Estimating and valuing synergies in mergers and acquisitions is based on measuring the value of benefits that various synergies will bring (aka it is the value enhancement of the buyer).
+For example, an acquirer buys a target.
+The acquirer already has a CEO so the target CEO would be let go, thereby increasing the profit margin.

 For a synergy to affect value, it must influence the firm in at least one of the following ways: